jkossen/showoff/README.rst

 ============================================
 :Author: Jochem Kossen

-Showoff is a webbased image gallery, written in Python_, utilizing Flask_ and for the interface a slightly modified Galleriffic_, a JQuery_ plugin.
+Showoff is a webbased image gallery and photo directory management system, written in Python_, utilizing Flask_ and for the interface a slightly modified Galleriffic_, a JQuery_ plugin.

 For a live demo of the viewer app, see http://jkossen.nl/showoff/public.html

 Copyright and license
 ---------------------

-:copyright: (c) 2010-2011 by Jochem Kossen <jochem.kossen@gmail.com>
+:copyright: (c) 2010-2012 by Jochem Kossen <jochem.kossen@gmail.com>
 :license: two-clause BSD

 Redistribution and use in source and binary forms, with or without